How to Research and Define an App Monetization Strategy

 - Length of sessions

-Since your product already has a user base and you’ve been able to gather learnings about user behaviour, you are in a better position to understand what monetization methods might work over others.
+Since your product already has a user base and you’ve been able to gather learnings about user behavior, you are in a better position to understand what monetization methods might work over others.

 Monetization & User Experience